mkopischkie/mkopischkie.github.io/_pages/nb.md

 $$ P(A | E) = \frac{P(E | A) P(A)}{P(E)} $$

-Where, $P(A \mid E)$ is the posterior, or the probability of A, the response, being true, given that E is true. $P(E \mid A)$ is the likelihood, or the probability of the observed variable(s) being true, given A, the response, is true. $P(A)$ is the prior, or how likely the response is true.
-And $P(E)$ is the evidence, or the probability of the evidence being true given all possible responses.
+Where, $ P(A \mid E) $ is the posterior, or the probability of A, the response, being true, given that E is true. $P (E \mid A) $ is the likelihood, or the probability of the observed variable(s) being true, given A, the response, is true. $ P(A) $ is the prior, or how likely the response is true.
+And $ P(E) $ is the evidence, or the probability of the evidence being true given all possible responses.

 Therefore, if we want to find the probability of playing golf given that it is sunny with weak winds, we perform the following calculation.